CANopenTerm/CANopenTerm/README.md

 This project is licensed under the "The MIT License".
 See the file [LICENSE.md](LICENSE.md) for details.

-CANopen® is a trademark of the CAN in Automation User's Group
+CANopenÂ® is a trademark of the CAN in Automation User's Group